 A major stake in the legitimacy of the Confederation was the recognition of property ownership.
-Early in their history, these worlds had lain claim to land and mineral holdings which previously belonged to the Gudersnipe Foundation.
-Unable to face them militarily, the Foundation was eventually forced to concede these rights, in order to gain recognition for the few regions they did still have the ability to defend.
+Early in their history, these worlds laid claim to land and mineral holdings which previously belonged to the Gudersnipe Foundation.
+Unable to face them militarily, the Foundation was forced to concede these rights, to gain recognition for the few regions they did still have the ability to defend.

-Then, in the late N.D. thirties, they electronic money system that was the backbone of the Confederation suffered a sudden, extreme collapse, rendering all of their currency, and associated property valuations, completely worthless.
-A land-grab ensued, as both the Foundation and the dragons rushed in to buy up all available assets, mostly at less than 1% of pre-collapse valuations.
+In the late N.D. thirties, they electronic money system of the Confederation suffered a sudden, extreme collapse, rendering all of their currency, and associated property valuations, completely worthless.
+Both the Foundation and the dragons rushed to buy up all available assets, mostly at less than 1% of pre-collapse valuations.
 The confederacy was effectively destroyed.

 Post Collapse and New Alliance Era

-The Confederation was based heavily around the concepts of ownership, specifically that land can be owned and that it's owner has complete rights to it.
-Most of the member worlds also believe that slavery to some degree is a natural and inalienable right.
-For validation, many pointed to the dragons and their practice of enslaving humans living in their territory.
-The basic tenant was that if someone is living on your land, you have certain rights over them, and that if someone is born on your land, you own them.
+The Confederation was based heavily around the concepts of ownership, specifically that land can be owned and its owner has complete rights to it.
+Most of the member worlds also believe slavery is a natural and inalienable right.
+For validation, many pointed to the dragons and their practice of enslaving humans in their territory.
+The basic tenet was, if someone is living on your land, you have certain rights over them, and if someone is born on your land, you own them.

-There were a great many other social and political ideals at play, with many different member worlds holding different ideologies.
-The original basis of the confederacy was not that these independent nations shared any one ideology, but that their ideologies disagreed with the values of the Alliance; and that they wanted to maintain their ways of life.
+There were a great many other social and political ideas at play, with many different member worlds holding different ideologies.
+The original basis of the confederacy was not that these independent nations shared any ideology, but their ideologies disagreed with the values of the Alliance; and they wanted to maintain their ways of life.

-Confederates held that property rights were paramount, and that land ownership was absolute.
-A land owner had total power over his space, and his rights extended up into space and to the core of the planet.
+Confederates held property rights were paramount, and land ownership was absolute.
+A land owner had total power, and his rights extended into space and to the core of the planet.
 While the actual degree of this varied from world to world, most agreed that only land-owners had any rights in society.
-The more land an individual owned, the more "rights" they had, so leadership and political power were more heavily dependent on the size of estates than any other factor.
+The more land an individual owned, the more "rights" they had, so leadership and political power were more dependent on the size of estates than any other factor.

 All of the Confederate worlds practiced slavery to some degree, and most had stratified levels to it.

-- Serfs - a serf was an ostensibly free person who only lived on your land.
-In some cases, serfs were not allowed to leave at all, though in others they could leave so long as they left all possessions behind.
-In most cases, the serf was only allowed to work for the owner of the land they lived on, being paid or provided for only according to the landowners will.
-This reduced most serfs to absolute slavery, but it was still regarded as an important legal distinction among the Confederate governments.
+- Serfs - a serf was an ostensibly free person who only lived on its master's land.
+In some cases, serfs were not allowed to leave at all, though in others they could come and go, if they left all possessions behind.
+In most cases, the serfs were only allowed to work for the owner of the land they lived on, and paid or provided for according to the landowners' will.
+This reduced most serfs to slavery, but it was still regarded as an important legal distinction among the Confederate governments.

 - Outright Slavery - while not as common as the above, individuals could be classified as outright slaves, legally the property of another.
 The rights of these slaves varied heavily from region to region.
-In general, anyone who was born on a specific plot of land was legally the property of the land owner.
-In some cases, this merely meant they could dictate whether or not that person moved, in others it gave them rights to sell the individual into indentured servitude.
-In the cases where actual ownership existed, that person legally belonged to the land owner to do with as they pleased.
+In general, anyone born on a specific plot of land was legally the property of the land's owner.
+In some cases, this merely meant the owners could dictate whether or not that person moved, in others it gave them rights to sell the individual into indentured servitude.
+In the cases where actual ownership existed, that person legally belonged to the land-owners to do with as they pleased.